KristineYoo/fitfit-AI-Wardrobe/frontend/src/components/styling/README_styles.md

 * Background of the navbar
 * Color for buttons on a white background
 * Text on a white background
-#### dark, dark2
+#### dark, darker
 This is a slightly darker variant of the main color.
-The shade can be made even darker by using primary.dark2
+The shade can be made even darker by using primary.darker

 <span style="display: inline-block; width: 100px; height: 50px; background-color: #5f8a75; border: 1px solid #000; margin-right: 10px; border-radius: 40%"></span>
 <span style="display: inline-block; width: 100px; height: 50px; background-color: #275443; border: 1px solid #000; margin-right: 10px; border-radius: 40%"></span>